zulip/zulip/docs/subsystems/email.md

 email_password = gmail_password
 ```

+### Notes

-**Note: The base_image_uri of the images in forwarded emails would be replaced
+* The base_image_uri of the images in forwarded emails would be replaced
 with `https://chat.zulip.org/static/images/emails` inorder for the email clients
 to render the images.
-See `zproject/email_backends.py` for more details.**
+See `zproject/email_backends.py` for more details.

+* After changing any HTML email or `email_base.html`, you need to run
+  `scripts/setup/inline_email_css.py` for the changes to be reflected in the dev
+  environment.
+The script generates files like
+  `templates/zerver/emails/compiled/<template_prefix>.html`.

-While running the backend test suite, we use
+* While running the backend test suite, we use
 `django.core.mail.backends.locmem.EmailBackend` as the email
 backend.
 The `locmem` backend stores messages in a special attribute
 of the django.core.mail module, "outbox".
 The outbox attribute is
 created when the first message is sent.
 It’s a list with an
 EmailMessage instance for each message that would be sent.

-Other notes:
-* After changing any HTML email or `email_base.html`, you need to run
-  `scripts/setup/inline_email_css.py` for the changes to be reflected in the dev
-  environment.
-The script generates files like
-  `templates/zerver/emails/compiled/<template_prefix>.html`.
 ## Email templates

 Zulip's email templates live under `templates/zerver/emails`.
 Email